Starship Trooper: Lyrics and music

-Anderson was aware of the title of Starship Troopers, the 1959 novel by Robert A. Heinlein, and from that got the idea of a "Starship Trooper being another guardian angel and Mother Earth".
+Anderson was aware of the title of Starship Troopers, the 1959 novel by Robert A. Heinlein, and from that got the idea of a "Starship Trooper" who was "another guardian angel and Mother Earth".
 "Starship Trooper" was constructed from pieces of music written separately by Anderson, Howe and Squire.
 Anderson was the primary author of "Life Seeker".
 Squire wrote most of the "Disillusion" section; this section had earlier been used with slightly different lyrics as the bridge for the song "For Everyone", with Squire providing the lead vocals.
 Howe had written the instrumental "Würm" section while he was in an earlier band (Bodast).

-The song was heavily constructed in the recording studio, and as a result the band were never able to play it live quite the way it was recorded.
+The song was heavily constructed in the recording studio, and the band were never able to play it live in quite the way it was recorded.
 The song changes mood, rhythm, tempo and style continually, but according to Yes biographer Chris Welch, it still manages to "hang together".
 Authors Pete Prown and Lisa Sharken describe the "Würm" section as "a Bolero-paced chord sequence that builds into an explosive solo".
-They note that Howe's guitar solo incorporates rockabilly and country music elements rather than on blues-based music with distortion as is typical for these types of solos.
+They note that Howe's guitar solo incorporates rockabilly and country music elements rather than the blues-based music with distortion that is typical for these types of solos.

 A theme of "Life Seeker" is the search for God.
 Anderson has stated that the lyrics:

 refer to "the point within yourself that knows you," which we call "God."
 The lyrics accept the fact that "no matter how much you want to get clearer visions of what you're up to, you're only going to get a certain amount."

 The song uses UFO imagery.
 Other themes that have been inferred for the song include new age ideas and environmentalism.

 Critical reception

-Chris Welch described "Starship Trooper" as "one [of] the most astonishing pieces" in Yes' repertoire.
+British journalist Chris Welch described "Starship Trooper" as "one [of] the most astonishing pieces" in Yes' repertoire.
 He particularly praised the "Würm" section for its "grinding intensity."
 The New Rolling Stone Album Guide critic Ernesto Lechner described the song as being "ethereal."
 Pitchfork Media considered "Howe's slow, spacey guitar build at the end" of the song to be "one of the great Yes moments."
 Paul Stump, in his History of Progressive Rock, elaborated that this guitar solo "smothered the repetitive three-chord patterns of the finale in gloriously unorthodox fashion, employing multinational voicings in a non-blues solo pattern.
 This was no burglarizing of different constituents from different genres but a methodical honing-down of those constituents into quite a separate style of music which defied any pigeon-holing."
 Pop Matters critic Sean Murphy rated "Starship Trooper" as the 36th best progressive rock song of all time, calling it "perhaps the definitive showcase for Howe, allowing him to illustrate his utter mastery of the instrument (both acoustic and electric)."